 Heat pumps are the hub of a modern, green energy system.
 Replacing a traditional boiler, your heat pump powers your property's heating system to take care of all of the heating and hot water demands.

 Before we can recommend a heat pump system, we need to discuss your specific needs.
-Once we know the requirements of your Exeter, Exmouth or Devon property, we can recommend one of the following heat pumps:
+Once we know the requirements we can then establish if your property is suitable.

 Ground Source Heat Pumps

-Is an air source heat pump suitable for me?
+Is a ground source heat pump suitable for me?

-To tell if an air source heat pump is right for you, there are a few key questions to consider:
+To tell if an Ground source heat pump is right for you, there are a few key questions to consider:

-What fuel will you be replacing?
-The system will pay for itself much more quickly if it's replacing an electricity or coal heating system.
-Heat pumps may not be the best option for homes using mains gas.
+- What fuel will you be replacing?
+The system will pay for itself much more quickly if it's replacing an electricity or oil heating system.

-What type of heating system will you use?
-Air source heat pumps can perform better with underfloor heating systems or warm air heating than with radiator-based systems because of the lower water temperatures required.
+- What type of heating system will you use?
+Ground source heat pumps can perform better with underfloor heating systems, although they can work with radiators if they are sized correctly.

 See How Much You Could Save